Investors, patients await FDA decision on Biogen Alzheimer's drug due Monday

-(Reuters) - U.S. regulators are slated to decided by Monday whether to approve Biogen Inc’s controversial Alzheimer’s disease drug, and Wall Street analysts and industry observers are deeply divided on its chances of making it over the finish line.
+U.S. regulators are slated to decided by Monday whether to approve Biogen Inc's (BIIB.O) controversial Alzheimer's disease drug, and Wall Street analysts and industry observers are deeply divided on its chances of making it over the finish line.

 Given the desperate need for anything that can help patients with the mind-wasting disease, some analysts are betting on approval, while others put the chances well below 50%.